 While the New York Senate approved the bill by a wide margin, the bill never reached a committee vote on the Assembly side.
-Although the legislature has concluded business on this bill for this year, there is hope that the efforts will be renewed again in the 2017 legislative session.77
+Then, 2017 presented something of a déjà vu all over again situation, with a substantively similar bill passing the Senate in June, but stalling again in the Assembly.
+Nonetheless, proponents remain optimistic for 2018.